-Create symbolic links in Ubuntu
+Using symbolic links

 The downside of doing this is that it bypasses your application and your files get served directly by Nginx without security.

-Alternatively, you can use deploy hooks to create the symbolic link.
-Also, you can use $STACK_BASE for your stack base path (eg. $STACK_BASE/shared/uploads) for your deploy hook script.
+You can use $STACK_BASE for your application base path (eg. $STACK_BASE/shared/uploads) for your deploy hook script.

 To create the symbolic link, your deploy hook script could contain this:

 mkdir -p $STACK_BASE/shared/uploads chown nginx:app_writers $STACK_BASE/shared/uploads rm -rf $STACK_PATH/uploads ln -nsf $STACK_BASE/shared/uploads $STACK_PATH/uploads

 rm -rf on the $STACK_PATH/uploads directory is due to the way that the ln command works.
 When you issue the ln command, it places a link to the source directory inside the target directory, so we have to remove the directory before creating the symbolic link.